20k/libncclient/README.md

-This is the client lib for net_code, the official client uses everything here and so its guaranteed to work (as well as the official client does)
+This is the client lib for net_code, the official client uses everything here and so its guaranteed to work (as well as the official client does).
+You need to place all the dlls which are dependencies into the same directory as wherever ncclient.dll goes.
+The easiest way to get the 64bit dlls is from the game client, simply copy everything across, or use something like dependency walker to find them manually.
+If you try to FFI and get an error like "module not found", this is probably the issue

 # Concepts